MulindwaMarkMyles/tase-ecom-2/README.md

     ### User Management

-    - Users can register and create an account.
+    - Customers and business owners can register and create an account, based on two categories;
+        Business owners account, or customer account.

-    - Users can log in and log out of their accounts.
+    - Customers and business owners can log in and log out of their accounts.

-    - Users can reset their passwords if forgotten.
+    - Customers and business owners can reset their passwords if forgotten.

-    ### Product Management
+    ### Product and Service Management
+    - Business owners can upload logos, photos, and/or videos to showcase their offerings.

+    - Business owners can manage menus, service listings, or appointment slots.

+    - They can set pricing and availability for their offerings.

-    - Users can browse products by category.
+    - Customers can browse products by category.

-    - Users can search for products by name or description.
+    - Customers can search for products by name or description.

-    - Users can view detailed information about each product.
+    - Customers can view detailed information about each product.

-    - Users can add products to their shopping cart.
+    - They can add products to their shopping cart.

-    - Users can remove products from their shopping cart.
+    - They can remove products from their shopping cart.

-    - Users can view their shopping cart and proceed to checkout.
+    - They can view their shopping cart and proceed to checkout.

-    - Users can view their order history.
+    - They can view their order history.

     ### Order Management

-    - Users can place orders for products.
+    - Customers can place orders for products.

-    - Users can view the status of their orders.
+    - Customers can view the status of their orders.

-    - Users receive email notifications for order updates.
+    - Customers receive email notifications for order updates.

     ### Admin Panel

     - Admins can add, edit, and delete products.

-    - Admins can view and manage user accounts.
+    - Admins can view and manage user accounts(both businesses and customers).

     - Admins can view and manage orders.

+    - Admins can manage platform settings and configurations.

-    - Admins can generate sales reports.
+    - Admins can generate sales reports and analytics.

 ## Technological Specifications